terkelbo/ML-Implementations/cart/README.md

 ### Pruning

-The implementation of the cost-complexity pruning is still work in progress and is not fully implemented.
+The pruning is implemented using the cost-complexity pruning algorithm.
+The algorithm is based on the description in the book "Elements of Statistical Learning" by Hastie, Tibshirani and Friedman.
+THe implementation is not optimised for speed and hence it is pretty slow.

 # TODOs

-- [ ] Implement cost-complexity pruning
+- [ x ] Implement cost-complexity pruning
-- [ ] Implement cross-validation for pruning
+- [ x ] Implement cross-validation for pruning (implemented in the tests of the pruner)